 Van Eck phreaking is a form of eavesdropping in which special equipment is used to pick up telecommunication signals or data within a computer device by monitoring and picking up the electromagnetic fields (EM fields) that are produced by the signals or movement of the data.

-This term combines the name of Wim van Eck, who in 1985 authored an academic paper that described this form of electronic eavesdropping, with the term phreaking, the earlier practice of using special equipment to make phone calls without paying.
+Van Eck phreaking is one of the first documented side-channel attack vectors.
 Van Eck phreaking is identified in the U.S. government project known as Tempest and, although some information remains classified, has probably been used to spy on suspected criminals and in espionage.
-The Tempest project has also led to advice and some standards development for how to shield devices so that eavesdropping is not possible.
-However, the cost of shielding means that many commercial devices are still vulnerable and, for this and other reasons, some of the details about what equipment is required to do van Eck phreaking remains classified.
-Susceptibility to eavesdropping can also be minimized by designing equipment that generates little EM energy.
+The Tempest project has also led to advice and some standards development for how to shield devices so that eavesdropping is not possible.Content Continues Below

-Depending on the type of CRT used, the sensitivity of the detection equipment, and the general level of EM energy in the area, Van Eck phreaking can be done over distances ranging from a few meters up to several hundred meters.
+Depending on the type of equipment that is emitting an electromagnetic field, the sensitivity of the detection equipment and the general level of EM energy in the area, Van Eck phreaking can be done over distances ranging from a few meters up to several hundred meters.
+The cost of shielding means that many commercial devices are still vulnerable and, for this and other reasons, some of the details about what equipment is required to do van Eck phreaking remains classified.
+Susceptibility to eavesdropping can be minimized by designing equipment that generates little EM energy.